Travel and Tourist Information

 The Garmisch-Partenkirchen Tourist Office lists seven campgrounds within commuting distance.
 The most convenient is Campingplatz Zugspitze in Untergrainau, at the foot of Germany's highest peak.

-From Munich Hauptbahnhof, the trip to Garmisch's Post/Bahnhof takes about 1 hour 15 minutes to 1 hour 40 minutes, depending on the type of train.
+By train: From Munich Hauptbahnhof, the trip to Garmisch's Post/Bahnhof takes about 1 hour 15 minutes to 1 hour 40 minutes, depending on the type of train.

 Direct trains leave at least once an hour from morning through early evening.
 If you're coming from Innsbruck, a direct train will take approxmately 1 hour 20 minutes.
 Plan your journey with the English-language Deutsche Bahn timetable.

+By air.
 Munich International Airport is 120 km (75 miles) distant, and you can travel by rail from the airport terminal to Garmisch-Partenkirchen in just over two hours with one train change.
 Innsbruck Airport is 60 km (38 miles) away.

 Plan your rail journey with the DB timetable, or get help from the DB service desk in the München Airport Center (which is connected to the airport terminals).